All Episodes

 The war drums have been beating along the Potomac for some little while, accentuated in recent weeks and now in recent days.

-My first question to anyone who's on television saying, we have to get tough, we need to put boots underground, we need to go to war in one of these places is I will hear you out if you tell me you are prepared to send your son, your daughter, your grandson, your granddaughter, to that war for which you're beating the drums.
+My first question to anyone who's on television saying, we have to get tough, we need to put boots on the ground, we need to go to war in one of these places is, I will hear you out if you tell me you are prepared to send your son, your daughter, your grandson, your granddaughter to that war for which you're beating the drums.

 Well, there you have it.

-So if you know you you can you can uh you can talk about going to war all day long, but if you're gonna send your own kid, I'm not gonna listen to you.
+So if you can talk about going to war all day long, but if you're going to send your own kid, I'm not going to listen to you.

-You can't, you can't be for killing terrorists if you wouldn't send your own kid to do it.
+You can't be for killing terrorists if you wouldn't send your own kid to do it.

 I don't know that Rather is specifically aware of it.